 At your service

-A Hackett Group study confirmed that China’s relative competitive position is eroding to the detriment of its overall economy but very few of the low-skill Chinese manufacturing jobs will ever return to advanced economies.
-Most will simply move to other low-cost countries.
+A Hackett Group study confirms that China’s relative competitive position is eroding to the detriment of its overall economy, but very few of the low-skill Chinese manufacturing jobs will ever return to advanced economies; most will simply move to other low-cost countries.

 The study found that “in industries with a high labor-cost component in total landed cost, the financial advantages of offshore manufacturing continue to be extremely compelling and sustainable.
 But in many others, companies must constantly reevaluate manufacturing sourcing decisions based on changes in regional market conditions.”

 China will retain an edge in sheer numbers of available laborers, says Michael Janssen, Chief Research Officer at The Hackett Group.
 “If you said you need 10,000, 100,000 or a million workers, China can do it.
 We can’t do it here.
 They could go to full employment in a couple of weeks.”